Nomateus/BOLD/README.md

 **ACTUAL RESULT**: No results are shown and correct message is shown.
 **STATUS PASS/FAIL**: PASS

-I could really add many more test cases but I will end now.
-I hope this will be enough for some basic functionalities.
+I could really add many more test cases but I will end now since I feel you will know how I work by now.
+Alhough I have to say that writing test cases in some other tools is easier than in Github so pelase keep that in mind during review.

 When it comes to selecting test cases that could be automated we should aim to automate only these types of test cases that:
 * will be repeated often
 * that are changed by developers very seldom
 * that are time consuming (it saves as a lot of time)
+* there is low risk

 By any means I'm not an expert in automation tests but I would automate following test cases:
 * TC.05